 March 16, 2014 (KHARTOUM) – Senior Sudanese officials have made a request to meet the leader of the Darfurian Arab Mahameed clan and MP, Musa Hilal, to convince him to end his undeclared mutiny in North Darfur state and stop bloody attacks carried out by his militias against the army.

-- Musa Hilal addresses a crowd of villagers at his north Darfur home area in Mistiriyha, Sudan, May 10, 2005.
-(Reuters)
+- Musa Hilal addresses a crowd of villagers at his North Darfur home area in Mistiriyha, Sudan, on 10 May 2005 (Photo: Reuters)

 Hilal’s forces seized five areas in North Darfur state following clashes against government troops over the last few weeks.
 The tribal leader is currently living in one of those areas after leaving Khartoum a year earlier.

 Despite this, the government has not taken any measure to strip him of his parliamentary immunity or sack him from public office.

 The former MP and a close aide to Hilal, Ismail Aghbash, said he received a phone call from Sudan’s information minister, Ahmed Bilal Osman, on Sunday expressing desire of a government delegation which is currently visiting Darfur to meet with the tribal leader within the framework of the comprehensive national dialogue.